Ashaba/games-api/README.md

 # Spring Boot Application for the Games API

-## Local setup
+## Requirements to setup and run the application locally

-### Requirements
+- Git clone the repo
-- Docker
+- Docker, have docker up and running before attempting to run the application/tests.

-## Running the application
+### Running the application
 For simplicity, I have included all the configs/variables to get the application running, including database connection details, in the `docker-compose.yml` file.
-This is not ideal for production, but should get this app running.

 `docker compose up --build app`